epam/edp-install/docs/operator-guide/github-debug-webhooks.md

 In case of any sort of issues with webhooks, make sure that:

+1. Firewalls are configured to accept incoming traffic from the IP address range that is described [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-githubs-ip-addresses).

-1. The job ran at least once before the hook will work (once an application is created in EDP, the build job should be run automatically in Jenkins).
+2. The job ran at least once before the hook will work (once an application is created in EDP, the build job should be run automatically in Jenkins).

-2. Both webhooks (_Push_ and _issue comment_ and _Pull Request_) are created on the GitHub side (GitHub does not need separate webhooks for each branch unlike GitLab):
+3. Both webhooks (_Push_ and _issue comment_ and _Pull Request_) are created on the GitHub side (GitHub does not need separate webhooks for each branch unlike GitLab):
   * Go to the GitHub repository - > Settings -> Webhooks.

   ![webhook](../assets/operator-guide/github-webhooks1.png "webhook")

-3. Click each webhook and check if the event delivery is successful.
+4. Click each webhook and check if the event delivery is successful.
   * The URL payload should be as follows:<br>
   https://jenkins-the-host.com/github-webhook/ is for the GitHub plugin and https://jenkins-the-host.com/ghprbhook/ is for the GitHub Pull Request Builder.
   * The content type should be **application/json** for Push events and **application/x-www-form-urlencoded** for Pull Request events.